 11. Augustus of Prima Porta

-There are certain advantages to being the first.
-McDonald’s was the first real fast-food chain.
-Ford was the first to manufacture using an assembly line.
-In many situations, the ” first” is always remembered.
+There are certain advantages to being the first—they are almost always remembered.
 Augustus was the first Emperor of the Roman Empire.
-He erased the chaos which had been destroying Rome more or less for the last century.
+He erased the chaos that had been destroying Rome more or less for the last century.
 Arguably, he increased the quality of life and made people want to live again.

 Filled with strength and intelligence, his face is captivating and makes us easily understand why not only Livia but also all of the women and men in Rome admired the emperor who had made Rome into a great and powerful empire

-Enrico Bruschini- Art Historian & Official Vatican Tour Guide
+Enrico Bruschini, Art Historian and Official Vatican Tour Guide

 10. Statue Of Hercules In Bronze

-Cool Fact– when they found “Hercules”, it was lying on its back with a slab of travertine stone on top of it like a burial.
-On top of the slab of stone was cut the following letters- F C S (Fulgur Conditum Summanium).
-The statue had been struck by lightning and since Hercules was the son of Zeus, the Ancient Romans had taken that as a sign that the statue should be properly buried together with the remains of a lamb.
+When they found Hercules, it was lying on its back with a slab of travertine stone on top of it like a burial.
+On top of the slab of stone the following letters were carved: F C S for Fulgur Conditum Summanium.
+The statue had been struck by lightning and since Hercules was the son of Zeus, the ancient Romans took that as a sign that the statue should be properly buried together with the remains of a lamb.

 Popular Vatican Tours